-At the outset, it is clear that the consumer can file a complaint against immoral and dishonest businessman.
+At the outset, it is clear that the consumer can file a complaint against immoral and dishonest businessmen .
 To be specific, as per Section - 2 of the Act, the Complainant may be:

 The complaint can be made in writing in the following cases:

-Under the Act, Following are the three levels of the Consumer court in which consumer settle his dispute:
+Under the Act, following are the three levels of the Consumer court in which consumers settle their disputes:

 With respect to the jurisdiction of the above mentioned forums/Commissions, they are differentiated by the following:

-The complaint filed before the consumer court at District, State or National level must be supported with all the relevant documents along with the prescribed fees in accordance with the Act which is less as compare to the civil suits.
+The complaint filed before the consumer court at District, State or National level must be supported with all the relevant documents along with the prescribed fees in accordance with the Act, which is less when compared to the civil suits.
 The limitation period for filing the complaint is two years from the date on which the course of action has taken place.